EnergySystemsModellingLab/MUSE_OS/docs/model/agents.rst

 :math:`\Gamma_t^{i, r}` is an upper bound on investments for a given agent, replacement technology :math:`r` and current technology :math:`t`.
-It is computed as a function of the current asset profile in :py:meth:`~agent.Agent.max_capacity_expansion`.
+It is computed as a function of the current asset profile in :py:meth:`~muse.constraints.max_capacity_expansion`.
 The second constraints imposes that investments cannot be negative (e.g. they can only add to the agent's assets, and never remove).

 ----------------------------
 5. Determine new investments